wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 Lightweight threads are one of the primary use-cases for typed continuations.
-In their most basic *static* form we assume a fixed collection of cooperative threads with a single event that allows a thread to signal that it is willing to yield.
+In their most basic *static* form we assume a fixed collection of cooperative threads with a single tag that allows a thread to signal that it is willing to yield.

 ```wasm